nilswloewen/timechaindemo/README.md

 # Timechain Demo

-TimechainDemo is an interactive educational site that explains the mechanics of Bitcoin's Timechain.
+[TimechainDemo.io](https://timechaindemo.io) is an interactive educational site that explains the mechanics of Bitcoin's Timechain.

 ![POW Screenshot](./readme_imgs/POW.png "Proof of Work Mining")